paralin/crew/docs/checks-examples.md

 	  ATTEMPTS=10  # attempt checks 10 times

 # Example: Successful Rails Deployment
-In this example, a rails applicaiton is successfully deployed to dokku.
+In this example, a rails applicaiton is successfully deployed to crew.
 The initial round of checks fails while the server is starting, but once it starts they succeed and the deployment is successful.
 ATTEMPTS is set to 6, but the third attempt succeeds.

 ## CHECKS file